Rupali-app-hub/bgChangerApp/README.md

-## This code is for changing the Background color while clicking the button
+## This code is for changing the random Background color while clicking the button
 ![Uploading Screenshot 2023-12-22 at 10.24.18 PM.png…]()

 ## Step 1: Start the Metro Server